9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Roasting wild boar at Amis Harvest Festival

-Besides these notable festivals, some of my best interactions with Taiwanese aboriginals have been beside random swimming holes in rivers around the country, where my friends and I enjoy trying (and usually failing) to match the aboriginals’ cliff jumping skills, and at music festivals in Taitung (I’ll introduce some of those festivals below).
+Besides these notable festivals, some of my best interactions with Taiwanese Indigenous people have been beside random swimming holes in rivers around the country, where my friends and I enjoy trying (and usually failing) to match their cliff jumping skills, and at music festivals in Taitung (I’ll introduce some of those festivals below).

 As an example of a typical interaction, at one old music festival in Taiwan called Peace Festival, my friends and I were having some beers at a picnic table.

-An elderly aboriginal woman from a group of aboriginals drinking at a nearby table plopped down beside us.
+An elderly Indigenous woman from a group drinking at a nearby table plopped down beside us.
 She was chewing so much betel nut that specs of it shot out when she spoke.
 She told my American friend (in broken Mandarin) that he’s very handsome and insisted that he should meet her sister, who she said was single and “very sexy!”

 My friend mentioned that he had a girlfriend, who was in fact sitting right next to him.
 The lady exclaimed, “Don’t worry, that doesn’t matter, because you aren’t married!” and she burst into laughter.